 When travel extends more than 12 hours, and expenses are incurred, faculty and staff must fill out a "Travel Authorization" form prior to expected travel.
 This form may be obtained in the Comptroller's Office.
 On return, an "Expense Account" must be completed and returned to the Comptroller's Office in order to be reimbursed for monies spent.
 The directives and regulations spell out the current limits for mileage, meals, and housing reimbursement.

 Travel Outside the Continental United States

 Travel outside the continental United States must be approved by the State of Louisiana Division of Administration.
 In order to obtain approval, a memorandum requesting permission for travel outside the continental United States must be transmitted through the normal travel approval process.
-Once the President has approved the travel, a copy of the approved travel authorization with an itinerary, source of funding, and a detailed list of estimated cost shall be transmitted to the Office of the Assistant Vice President for Finance and Comptroller.
-The Assistant Vice President will request approval from the proper authorities.
+Once the President has approved the travel, a copy of the approved travel authorization with an itinerary, source of funding, and a detailed list of estimated cost shall be transmitted to the Office of the Associate Vice President for Finance and Comptroller.
+The Associate Vice President will request approval from the proper authorities.
 Under no circumstances shall travel be initiated before the final approval is obtained.

 Driver Safety Program

 A state law requires that all state agencies implement a comprehensive safety program with a goal of reducing injury and loss of property.
 One facet of the state safety program is driver safety.
 Effective April 1, 1999, anyone (faculty, staff and students) who has not completed the Driver Safety Program will not be allowed to drive a Louisiana Tech vehicle or be reimbursed for personal mileage expenses.
 The following rules are in effect: